-However, because of the way PostgreSQL manages sequences, the sequences' current values may be a little forward on slave instances than on the master instance.
+However, because of the way PostgreSQL manages sequences, the sequences' current values may be a little forward on secondary instances than on the primary instance.
 For E-Maj, this may lightly overestimate the number of log rows in general statistics.
 But there is no consequence on the data integrity.

-26.5.2 Integrated logical replication
+27.5.2 Integrated logical replication

 Starting with version 10, PostgreSQL includes logical replication mechanisms.
 The replication granularity is the table.
-The publication object used in logical replication is quite close to the E-Maj tables group concept, except that a publication cannot contain sequences.
+The publication object used with the logical replication is quite close to the E-Maj tables group concept, except that a publication cannot contain sequences.